AllifAmey/data-analysis-fullstack/README.md

-This will be a full stack application with a backend/data analysis focus.

 The frontend will be React and the backend Django Rest Framework.

 The aim of this app is to provide different ways to analyise data and making it much ,